-When people experience respiratory difficulties, respiratory therapists (RT) are often the first health care professionals involved.
+When people experience respiratory (breathing) difficulties, respiratory therapists (RT) are often the first health care professionals involved.

 As members of patient care teams, respiratory therapists bridge advanced technology with direct “hands on” care.
 We provide assessment and treatment for all types of patients, ranging from premature infants whose lungs are not fully developed to elderly people whose lungs are diseased.

 Respiratory therapists give emergency care to people who are victims of car accidents, heart attacks, and strokes; respiratory support for post-operative patients; and continuing care for people with chronic asthma, emphysema, sleep apnea, etc.

 As core staff on specialized response teams such as cardiac arrest, high risk newborn delivery, trauma, and critical patient transport, respiratory therapists are skilled in performing life saving techniques.
 In addition respiratory therapists complete pulmonary function testing and Methacholine Challenge Testing, Level 3 sleep apnea screening as well as asthma and COPD education clinics.

 Respiratory therapy is a regulated profession in Newfoundland and Labrador.
 All RTs in Western Health are required to be registered with the NL Council of Health Professionals and perform to the standards of practice as set by the NL College of Respiratory Therapists.